Price pressures still a major influence on US retail market

 1. 67% of surveyed women agreed that trusted brand names are not worth paying more for.

-2. 26% claim to have given up buying brand name products they know they could not afford.(up 7 percentage points from 2010.
+2. 26% claim to have given up buying brand name products they know they could not afford (up 7 percentage points from 2010).

-Rich or middle class?30% of Americans in the $100-150K income bracket claim they can only afford the basics.
+Rich or middle class?
+30% of Americans in the $100-150K income bracket claim they can only afford the basics.
 Once considered affluent, six-figure income shoppers are now identifying themselves as middle-income.

-This internet survey was conducted by WSL/Strategic Retail conducted from December 1-12, 2012.
-The survey called “How America Shops® MegaTrends report,Moving On 2012” included 1,950 respondents drawn from a nationally representative online same.
+This internet survey was conducted by WSL/Strategic Retail from December 1-12, 2012.
+The survey, called "How America Shops® MegaTrends report, Moving On 2012," included 1,950 respondents drawn from a nationally representative online sample.